Wintermute0110/kodi-install/README.md

  * Kodi will be installed in the directory `/home/kodi/bin-kodi/`.

  * Kodi user data directory is `/home/.kodi/`.
+This directory will be created automatically the first time you execute Kodi.

 Once compiled and installed, you can execute Kodi in several ways:
 ```
 $ /home/kodi/bin-kodi/bin/kodi
 $ /home/kodi/bin-kodi/bin/kodi-standalone
 $ /home/kodi/bin-kodi/lib/kodi/kodi-x11
 ```

 The actual Kodi executable is `/home/kodi/bin-kodi/lib/kodi/kodi-x11`.
 The first two files are shell scripts that call the actual Kodi executable `kodi-x11`.

 ## Cloning this repository ##